Showing posts with label Therouanne. Show all posts

 Until 2013 there were five pubs within three miles of the village cross.
 At present there are three - the Duke's Head in Hamstreet itself, the Woolpack Inn in Warehorne and the White Horse in Bilsington.
 The Blue Anchor (Ruckinge) and World's Wonder (Warehorne) have sadly been allowed to disappear.

-In Warehorne Road there is a dental clinic, the Chris Cane hair salon and Angela Hirst estate agency.
+In Warehorne Road there is a dental clinic and Angela Hirst estate agency.
+There is currently an empty unit where the hairdresser’s used to be.
 Travel just out of the village and you'll find a vineyard, the mild climate of this part of Kent being particularly good for wine production.

 Meanwhile, Ruckinge Road is the location of Joanne Fuller Beauty and Hamstreet Surgery, as well as the Nexus Programme office.
 A little further out of the village on Ruckinge Road is Meadow View Industrial Estate which contains several businesses.